What information are you looking for?

 Sleep well before travelling.
 If your destination is five or more time zones away, begin adapting your daily schedule a few days before leaving to lessen the impact of the time difference.

 Infants and Small Children

-We offer quiet, comfortable, fun flights for children.
+We offer quiet, comfortable, fun flights for kids.

-Cribs are provided to passengers with babies on the Airbus A310.
-Cribs must be requested at least 24 hours in advance and are subject to later confirmation.
+Cribs are available for passengers traveling with infants on some of our airplanes.
+This amenity must be requested at least 24 hours in advance and are subject to later confirmation.

 Aircraft Cabin Environment